StevenMicheletti/GPoppin/README.md

 ## Installation

-GPoppin is intended to be installed on desktop computers, but also functions on servers.
+GPoppin is intended to be installed on desktop computers, but also functions on Linux-based servers.

 ### Dependencies
 GPoppin is not available on CRAN.
 Therefore, you must pre-install the following packages: